 All you need to know about the CAO Points System

 Q. How does the system of CAO offers work?

-Hopefully he will be offered the first course choice in the first round of offers but if not there are a number of additional CAO options available to him.
+Hopefully the young person will be offered their first course choice in the first round of CAO offers, but if not, there are a number of additional options available to him.
 These include:

 - Offer of another course choice further down the CAO list